danhermes/cognitive-hackathon/Student Materials/Week 2/Cognitive-Service-Capabilities.md

 * What are some useful Computer Vision data sets?
 * What decisions could Computer Vision help us with?

-### Text Analysis
+### Text Analytics
-* How could we use Text Analysis?
+* How could we use text analytics?
-* Where could we use Text Analysis?
+* Where could we use text analytics?
-* How could Text Analysis help us to better understand people?
+* How could text analytics help us to better understand people?
-* What are some useful Text Analysis data sets?
+* What are some useful text analytics data sets?
-* What decisions could Text Analysis help us with?
+* What decisions could text analytics help us with?

 You should now have a good understanding now of cognitive services and the directions they can be taken.